AsmrProg-YT/100-days-of-javascript/README.md

 ## Where is rest 68 Projects

 We create a project each 3 days with voting on our <a href="https://youtube.com/@AsmrProg" target="_blank">Youtube</a> channel.
-You can vote for oncoming projects on our channel **community** page :wink:
+You can vote for upcoming projects on our channel **community** page :wink: